tyVespA/portfolio/README.md

 # TODO

-- add prefers color scheme
+- change focus color on input (maybe)
-- add shadow to project images and orbs
 - remove animation delay on projects on mobile
 - add favicon
 - play with hero animations for mobile (maybe)